 7. "Busted in Baylor County"

-Fast, electrified string band instruments drive this real country song about a bunch of stoned rock ‘n’ rollers.
-It’s what a Black Oak Arkansas bluegrass album might sound like.
+Fast, electrified string band instruments drive this hazy trip about a bunch of stoned rock 'n' rollers.
+It's what a Black Oak Arkansas bluegrass album might sound like.

 6. "The Gunslinger"

-This potty-mouthed diatribe better resembles good rap music than any “hick hop” hit from the past decade.
-Thank goodness those songs’ repetitive beats give way here to a saxophone solo.
+This potty-mouthed diatribe better resembles good rap music than any "hick hop" hit from the past decade or so.
+Thank goodness those songs' repetitive beats give way here to a saxophone solo.

 5. "Manifesto No. 4"

 Shooter's influences, from solid country gold to various heavy rock offshoots, all borrow something from church music.
 This addition to his "Manifesto" series of songs points in an irreverent way to the gospel hymns that spawned early country music.

 4. "Outlaw You"